-Lava flows are gravitational flows that follow approximately the steepest descent path defined by the underlying 530 topography (Harris, 2013).
-DOWNFLOW is a numerical code that computes a number (N) of steepest descent paths from a / 1 given point over a DEM that is modified by randomly applying at every pixel a vertical perturbation in the range of $\pm \Delta h{a}$ $V{ }$ (Favalli et al., 2005).
-By iteration over N runs, the code computes whether a pixel is hit by a lava path or not The result of a / simulation, represents the probabilistic estimation of the lava flow inundation area for the given Ah , N and DEM, regardless of the lava properties.
-Thus, before applying DOWNFLOW to a given case, the key input parameters Δh and N need to be 535 defined for the volcano and DEM in question (e.g., Favalli et al., 2012; Richter et al., 2016).
-Calibrating DOWNFLOW therefore consists of finding the parameters Δh and N{a} for a given DEM, that are able to best fit the model-generated and actual 1 lava flow areas (Favalli et al., 2005).
-To do this at Piton de la Fournaise, a range of Δh (0 to 5 m) and N (100 to 10000) were applied to selected Java flows.
-For each DEM, the lava flows were selected if they occurred on the unmodified DEM (i.e. the Section Sectio underlying topography is known, DOWNFLOW then computes the array of steepest descent paths out to the limit of the I{j} 540 DEM, which, in our case, is the coast, but does not allow computation of lava flow lengths.
-Therefore, for the calibration, the simulations were cut at the actual length of the flow under consideration (Fig. 4).
-Following previous studies (e.g., Favalli et al., (2009b) and Richter et al. (2016)), the best fit parameters can be found by comparing the actual, mapped, lava flow area (AR) with that generated by the simulation (As):
+Lava flows are gravitational flows that follow approximately the steepest descent path defined by the underlying topography (Harris, 2013).
+DOWNFLOW is a numerical code that computes a number (N) of steepest descent paths from a given point over a DEM that is modified by randomly applying a vertical perturbation in the range of $\pm \Delta h$ at every pixel (Favalli et al., 2005).
+By iteration over N runs, the code computes whether a pixel is "hit" by a lava path or not.
+The result of a simulation represents the probabilistic estimation of the lava flow inundation area for the given Δh , N and DEM combination, regardless of the lava properties.
+Thus, before applying DOWNFLOW to a given case, the key input parameters Δh and N need to be defined for the volcano and DEM in question (Favalli et al., 2005, 2012; Richter et al., 2016).
+Calibrating DOWNFLOW therefore consists of finding the parameters Δh and N, for a given DEM, that are able to best fit the model-generated and actual lava flow areas (Favalli et al., 2005).
+To do this at Piton de la Fournaise, a range of Δh (0 to 5 m) and N (100 to 10000) were applied to selected lava flows.
+For each DEM, the lava flows were selected if they occurred on the unmodified DEM (i.e., the underlying topography is known).
+DOWNFLOW then computes the array of steepest descent paths out to the limit of the DEM which, in our case, is the coast, but does not allow computation of lava flow lengths.
+Therefore, for the calibration exercise, the simulations were cut at the actual length of the flow under consideration (Fig. 4).
+Following Favalli et al. (2009b) and Richter et al. (2016), the best fit parameters can be found by comparing the actual, mapped lava flow area (A_R) with that generated by the simulation (A_S):

-$\mu = \frac{A_s \cap A_R}{A_s \cup A_R}$
+$$\mu = \frac{A_S \cap A_R}{A_S \cup A_R} \,, \tag{1}$$

-- 545 Under this condition, μ is a measure of the "goodness of fit" between simulated and actual parameters, where $\mu = 1$ then the two areas coincide perfectly and $if \mu \rightarrow 0$ the simulation becomes increasingly unrealistic.
-Best fit parameters are usually ρ btained for $\mu \cong 0.5$ (Tarquini and Favalli, 2011).
-Projecti et al. (2009) and Spataro et al. (2004) evolve this approach slightly by considering a fitting function of $e_1 = \sqrt{\mu}$.
-This yields the same results, but gives numerical values closer to one. - 550 - We performed three calibrations, one for each of the three available DEMs (Figure 4).
-In total, we ran 70,000 simulations.
-For the calibration based on the 1997 DEM, that has a resolution of 25 m, we selected the five flows that were
+Under this condition, μ is a measure of the "goodness of fit" between simulated and actual parameters, where if $\mu = 1$ then the two areas coincide perfectly and if $\mu \to 0$ then the simulation becomes increasingly unrealistic.
+Best fit parameters are usually obtained for $\mu \cong 0.5$ (Tarquini and Favalli, 2011).
+Proietti et al. (2009) and Spataro et al. (2004) evolve this approach slightly by considering a fitting function of $e_1 = \sqrt{\mu}$.
+This yields the same results, but gives numerical values closer to one.